 The best way to define acceptance criteria for a given user story is to have a conversation with the user (or, the knowledge holder / representative of that user) to whom that story relates.
 That might sound like a monolithic undertaking, but remember that there are usually around 3-5 user personas that should be focused on in a project.

 What you can do, then, is grab your stack of prioritized user stories.
-I’d recommend just grabbing the 1s / Ms so as to focus strictly on the must-haves.
-Organize them by user persona (e.g. here are all the user stories that relate to the Marketing Manager; here are all the user stories that relate to the Prospective Job Seeker; etc).
+I’d recommend just grabbing the 1s / Ms so you’re focusing strictly on the must-haves.
+Organize them by user persona (for example, here are all the user stories that relate to the IT department; here are all the user stories that relate to the Prospective Job Seeker; etc).

 Then, book a meeting with each of those users.
-It can be an in-person meeting (recommended); a VOIP call (second best); or a phone call (still useful).
-In this meeting, simply run through each user story one-by-one and ask questions designed to understand more details around the expected functionality behind each story.
+It can be an in-person meeting (recommended); a video call (second best); or a phone call (still useful).
+In this meeting, simply run through each user story one-by-one and ask questions designed to understand more details around the expected functionality.
 Have a conversation about each story.

-It’s helpful to talk through the end-to-end process with the user/client – e.g. “Ok, how are users submitting articles?
+It’s helpful to talk through the end-to-end process with the user/client – for example “Ok, how are users logging in?
+What happens if they can’t remember their credentials?
+Who is responsible for those requests?
 What happens next?
-How will you know an article has been submitted?
-What format should it come in?”
+Is this something we can automate?
+How will you know when a password has successfully been reset?
+What format should a notification come in?”
 Talking with the user about the entire process – the story of the functionality, as it were – and asking the right questions will uncover acceptance criteria.

 When you’re doing this, make sure to take a bunch of simple-language notes!
 Then, before moving on from a user story card, turn these notes into acceptance criteria for the story and make sure you come to a consensus in the conversation.
 You can write the criteria down on the back of the user story card, or if you’ve already transferred the user stories into digital format (for example, a spreadsheet or table), then capture the acceptance criteria in a related cell.
-If you haven’t already got our digital user stories spreadsheet, you can download it at the bottom of this post.
+If you don’t already have our digital user stories spreadsheet, you can download it above.

 Then, go on to the next story.
 And the next.
 And the next.
 Then go to the next user group.
 Lather, rinse, repeat.